Merry we meet - Merry we meet - Merry we meet

 Written and compiled by George Knowles

-Jessie Wicker Bell or “Lady Sheba” as she is better known, was the founder of the “American Celtic Wicca Tradition” and the “American Order of the Brotherhood of the Wicca”, through which she attempted to bring differing covens, groups and traditions together working for the same aims, to bring back the respectability and acceptance of the Craft and a renewed belief in the Old Religions.
+Jessie Wicker Bell or “Lady Sheba” as she is better known, was the founder of the “American Celtic Wicca Tradition” and the “American Order of the Brotherhood of the Wicca”, through which she atempted to bring differing covens, groups and traditions together working for the same aims, to bring back the respectability and acceptance of the Craft and a renewed belief in the Old Religions.
 Controversially she was also the first person to publish a complete “Book of Shadows” and make it available to the general public.

 Born on the 18th July 1920 in the mountains of Knott County, Kentucky, Jessie came from an Irish background on her maternal side, and a Native American background on her paternal side; her great grandfather was a Cherokee Indian.
-She claimed that her family had practiced witchcraft for 7 generations, and that she had led many previous lives.
+She claimed that her family had practised witchcraft for 7 generations, and that she had led many previous lives.
 Her own grandmother introduced her to craft when she was just 6 years old and taught her the lore of the Irish Fairy Folk and the Spirit Guides of the Cherokee.
 She also claimed to have inherited psychic abilities and been granted the “Hand of Power”, which enabled her to protect others.

 In the late 1930’s Jessie was initiated into a local witches coven and took the name Lady Sheba.
 The name she claimed came from an inner awareness of a name she had once been called in former life.
-After getting married in the early 1940’s she divided her time between practicing witchcraft and raising four sons and four daughters.
+After getting married in the early 1940’s she devided her time between practicing withcraft and raising four sons and four daughters.
 The family moved to the Twin Cities (Saginaw and Bay City) area of Michigan sometime around 1950, and there she founded her own coven, which evolved into the “American Celtic Wicca Tradition” and was based on the practices of her own Celtic family heritage.

 In 1970 Lady Sheba claimed she was directed by the Goddess to have her personal “Book of Shadows” published, and to make it available to the public for the benefit of the people.
 Following her instincts she contacted Carl “Llewellyn” Weschcke in St Paul, Minnesota, who by that time had established his “Llewellyn Publishing Co.” as the leading publisher of Occult and New Age books.
 Weschcke invited Lady Sheba to visit him in St. Paul, where after seeing the manuscript and signing a contract, he published her first book as the “Book of Shadows” in 1971.